Consent forms for user research

 The Digital Service Standard guides teams to build services that are simpler, clearer and faster.

 The process of getting consent usually starts with a conversation before you begin the research session.
 You explain to the person you’re researching with what the research is about and what it will involve.

 You usually ask the user complete a form to confirm their permission and document their preferences for how we can save and share their information, including video and audio.

 Every user research session is different.
 You need to think about all of the kinds of information you may need to capture during the research and adjust the consent form to include them.
-For example, the participant may be sharing artifacts that contain their address and details of disability.
+For example, the participant may be sharing artefacts that contain their address and details of disability.

 The most important information you need in a consent form is:

 - who is conducting the research — the researcher, the team and also the agency

 - why you are doing the research